-Nevins Hall houses the offices of the Vice President for Student affairs; offices, classrooms, and laboratories of the Department of Physics, Astronomy, and Geosciences;

-the African American Studies Program; and computer facilities.
+Nevins Hall houses the offices of the Vice President for Student affairs; offices, classrooms, and laboratories of the Department of Physics, Astronomy, and Geosciences; the African American Studies Program; and computer facilities.
 Dedicated in 1966, this building is named in honor of the late Dr. Beatrice I. Nevins, head of the biology department for many years.

 Odum Library contains the general and research library collections of the University.
 The building was dedicated in 1972 and named in 1990 for the late Gertrude Gilmer Odum, Professor Emerita of English.
+In 2004 a new addition opened, doubling the size of the library and adding an Internet Café, an auditorium, additional computer labs, classrooms, and a new archives section.
 The library is designed to facilitate research and study with open stacks and continuously available assistance from reference librarians.
-The collection contains over 444,000 bound volumes and over a million volumes in microforms, as well as current issues of nearly 2,850 magazines, journals, and newspapers.
+The collection contains over 453,757 bound volumes and over a million volumes in microforms, as well as current issues of nearly 2,833 magazines, journals, and newspapers.
 In addition to printed materials, the library has extensive collections of audio-visual, graphic, and machine-readable materials.
-The Library is a Selective Depository of U.S. Government documents and maintains the Archives of Contemporary South Georgia History and a Southern History Collection.
-In addition, it maintains the Fine Arts Materials Center in the Fine Arts building and the Instructional Materials Center in the Education Center.
+The Odum Library is a Selective Depository of U.S. Government documents and maintains the Archives of Contemporary South Georgia History and a Southern History Collection.
 The Media Center in the Odum Library maintains and services a wide variety of audio-visual equipment.